rvrsh3ll/SysWhispers2/README.md

 Various security products place hooks in user-mode API functions which allow them to redirect execution flow to their engines and detect for suspicious behaviour.
 The functions in `ntdll.dll` that make the syscalls consist of just a few assembly instructions, so re-implementing them in your own implant can bypass the triggering of those security product hooks.
 This technique was popularized by [@Cn33liz](https://twitter.com/Cneelis) and his [blog post](https://outflank.nl/blog/2019/06/19/red-team-tactics-combining-direct-system-calls-and-srdi-to-bypass-av-edr/) has more technical details worth reading.

-SysWhispers provides red teamers the ability to generate header/ASM pairs for any system call in the core kernel image (`ntoskrnl.exe`) across any Windows version starting from XP.
+SysWhispers provides red teamers the ability to generate header/ASM pairs for any system call in the core kernel image (`ntoskrnl.exe`).
 The headers will also include the necessary type definitions.

 ## Installation